AndyObtiva/glimmer-cs-gladiator/README.md

 The signal INT is in use by the JVM and will not work correctly on this platform The signal TERM is in use by the JVM and will not work correctly on this platform
 ```

+### App Is Not Responding

+If you run the `gladiator` command from the root directory or some parent directory to many projects, it assumes that is
+the project directory and attempt to pre-load all files, taking a very long time and not responding for quite a while.

+To avoid this problem, always make sure you are running the `gladiator` command from a single project's directory.

+Also, if you encounter this issue with projects that contain a lot of extra files that you do not need to edit, you
+could later open the generate `.gladiator` file at the root of the project directory and add unnecessary subdirectories
+to the `ignore_paths` array.

 ## TODO